-LU3.B Within the Fort Wayne Infill Opportunity Area as shown on the Conceptual Development Map, establish and/or expand economic incentives to promote revitalization and redevelopment in areas served by adequate existing infrastructure.
+LU3.B Within the Fort Wayne Incented Infill Area as shown on the Conceptual Development Map, establish and/or expand economic incentives to promote revitalization and redevelopment in areas served by adequate existing infrastructure.

 There are a number of tools that Fort Wayne could use as economic incentives to promote revitalization and redevelopment in targeted areas.
 These include tax-increment financing, tax abatements, grants or loans from dedicated bond issues, and other similar incentives.
 The community could also encourage civic and institutional buildings and uses to be centrally located in existing urban area neighborhoods.
-Public funds could be a powerful tool in guiding and directing new development into existing neighborhoods.
-Priority funding areas (PFAs) or model blocks can be developed to efficiently target public investments.
+Because private development relies on the public sector to supply infrastructure to support new development, public funds can be a powerful tool in guiding and directing new development into existing neighborhoods.
+To fully harness this latent potential, priority funding areas (PFAs) or model blocks can be developed to efficiently target public investments.